Article Translations: (Spanish)

 Watch what you're thinking.
 If expecting to do well on a test can help you relax, what about if you expect you won't do well?
 Watch out for any negative messages you might be sending yourself about the test.
 They can contribute to your anxiety.

 If you find yourself thinking negative thoughts ("I'm never any good at taking tests" or "It's going to be terrible if I do badly on this test"), replace them with positive messages.
 Not unrealistic positive messages, of course, but ones that are practical and true, such as "I've studied hard and I know the material, so I'm ready to do the best I can."
-(Of course, if you haven't studied, this message won't help!)

 Accept mistakes.
 Another thing you can do is to learn to keep mistakes in perspective — especially if you're a perfectionist or you tend to be hard on yourself.
 Everyone makes mistakes, and you may have even heard teachers or coaches refer to mistakes as "learning opportunities."
 Learning to tolerate small failures and mistakes — like that one problem you got wrong in the math pop quiz — is a valuable skill.

 Take care of yourself.
-It can help to learn ways to calm yourself down and get centered when you're tense or anxious.
+It can help to learn ways to calm yourself down and relax when you're tense or anxious.
 For some people, this might mean learning a simple breathing exercise.
 Practicing breathing exercises regularly (when you're not stressed out) helps your body see these exercises as a signal to relax.

 And, of course, taking care of your health — such as getting enough sleep, exercise, and healthy eats before a test — can help keep your mind working at its best.